Chia Black Dragon: Mortal Mask (1991)

-Shadow Sisters: publisher Random House (1993)
+Shadow Sisters (1993)

 This is a full-scale epic, ranging from 7th-century Rome to China at the fall of the Sui dynasty.
 Chia has turned the Catholic Church upside down in her desperate (and insane) attempt to make herself pope in place of Pope Adeodatus I. Betrayed by one of her "disciples", Wittigis, she is forced to flee Rome and return to China after a centuries-long absence.
 Wittigis, self-renamed Crucifer, leads Chia's former disciples in a purportedly religious mission to China to destroy her, their quest motivated in reality by dark desires that none of the disciples care to admit.
 In China, Chia forms an intimate attachment to Nua, a young woman who belongs to a sort of all-female Chia fan club in which the members dress and try to act like their idol.
 Chia, at Nua's urging, agrees to assassinate the emperor, Yang Ti, to make way for the first emperor of the Tang dynasty.
-After encountering the sole disaffected member of Crucifer's followers, a man renamed Judas, Chia and Nua head for Yang Ti's southern capital of Chiang-tu (modern Yang-chou).
+After encountering the sole disaffected member of Crucifer's followers, a man renamed Judas, Chia and Nua head for Yang Ti's southern capital of Chiang-tu (modern Yangzhou).
 It is in Chiang-tu that Chia discovers that Crucifer and his disciples have been transformed into non-human entities by a buried power in Shadow Hill (the site of the Buddhist monastery in Spirit Mirror) and have drawn Yang Ti and his court into an alternative and terrifying reality which threatens to absorb the world.
 The story reaches its climax as Chia shifts between realities and confronts an old, but unexpected, enemy.

-Video game

-There is a Chia video game planned with Creative Reality Software, designed by Stephen Marley and provisionally titled Shadow.
-A companion novel to the game is expected.
+Reception

+A review of the second book in Interzone described it as "pure torture"; they criticized the description of the gore and the lack of horror, noting that "Chia hovers lifeless in a void where she should have shone vivid against darkness."
+They further described the cover blurb as the best thing about the book.
+Another review from the same publication complained that for large portions of the story "nothing intelligible happens" and that the book did not "gel".

+The Encyclopedia of Fantasy described the first book as "over-written" but interesting, but praised the second book as being the author's "masterpiece" and a "first rate ghost story"; the third book however was called a "disappointing romp".
+St. James Guide to Fantasy Writers praised the series.